The singularity moment of a product is not

-Every business whether it’s Amazon, or Google, or Facebook started this way — with one before the millions (or billions).
+Every business, whether it’s Amazon, Google, or Facebook, started this way — with one before the millions (or billions).

 While one might seem too simple to strive for, it’s not.

-you need to get 10 times as many people actively using your product.
+you need to get ten times as many people actively using your product.

-you need to get 10 times as many people interested in your product.
+it would be best if you got ten times as many people interested in your product.

-you need to start with at least a 100 people.
+you need to start with at least 100 people.